ethrlrnr/pc-toolbox/README.md

 - Grab alerts from Prisma Cloud, this is a lite dump with 15-18 columns (number differs based on whether GCP or AWS is selected).
 - Columns found in CSV output can be easily customized with other JSON elements.
 - Can handle 90% of the alert filters mentioned in the API: https://api.docs.prismacloud.io/reference#get-alerts-v2
+- For specific commandline argument filters (outside of what's shown in the example below) just look inside the first block of the code.
 - Try matrix mode if you want to see all the json responses printed.

 Example: